Gayathri-Guduru/amr-pipeline/README.md

 3. Quality control of assembled contigs using Quast.
 4. Genome Annotation using Prokka.
 5. Pangenome assesment using Roary/genAPI.
+6. Merge the training data and combine feature models.

 ## 8. Run 2nd part of the pipeline (yifei's training)